-Please note that this document is issued as preliminary guidance however elements of this document will be considered further by the Expert Advisory Group and further updates may follow within days.
+Please note that this document is issued as preliminary guidance however elements of this guidance will be considered further by the Expert Advisory Group and further updates may follow within days.
 It is therefore essential that you confirm that you are using the latest version of guidance.

-2 Roles and responsibilities
+2 Roles and Responsibilities

-2.1 Residential care facility
+2.1 Residential Care Facility

 The primary responsibility of managing the risk of infection with COVID-19 and for control of outbreaks lies with the RCF, within their responsibilities for resident care and infection control.
+This responsibility is referred to in the 2016 National Standards for Residential Care Settings for

-This responsibility is referred to in the 2016 National Standards for Residential Care Settings for Older People in Ireland.
+Older People in Ireland.
 All RCF should have in-house (or access to) infection control expertise, and outbreak management plans in place.
-The Infection Prevention and Control (IPC) service should provide ongoing training to staff with a particular emphasis on hand hygiene and respiratory hygiene and cough etiquette and environmental cleaning.
+The Infection Prevention and Control (IPC) service should provide ongoing training to staff with a particular emphasis on Hand Hygiene and Respiratory Hygiene and Cough Etiquette and environmental cleaning.

-Under the Infectious Diseases Regulations 1981, any medical practitioner who is aware of a case of COVID-19 or an outbreak, is obliged to notify the Medical Officer of Health (MOH) at the regional Department of Public Health.
-Contact details can be found here on the HPSC website.
+Any medical practitioner who is aware of a case of COVID-19 or an outbreak is obliged to notify outbreaks Medical Officer of Health (MOH) at the regional Department of Public Health.